-۲k WHY?
+논 WHY?
 We want every person in Doncaster to live in the place they call home with the people and things that they love, in communities where they look out for one another, doing things that matter to them.
 Framework WHO?
-Everybody People who require urgent support ort People who require longer-term support We listen to people to understand what matters to them.
+Everybody People who require urgent support ort People People who require longer-term support We listen to people to understand what matters to them.
 We make connections and build relationships to improve people's wellbeing and independence.
 We don't make long term plans in a crisis.
-We work with people until we're sure there is no immediate risk to their safety, health or wellbeing, and they have regained stability and control in their life. ere alth If people need longer-term care and support, we work with them to understand what a good life looks like for them.
+We work with people until we're sure there is no immediate risk to their safety, health or wellbeing, and they have regained stability and control in their life. with them to under them.
+We make live the life the If people need longer-term care and support, we work with them to understand what a good life looks like for them.
 We make sure they have resources and support to live the life they choose and do the things that matter to them as independently as possible.
-Adult Social Care Practice HOW?
-Hope Connection n Relationships Inclusion usion Flexibility Rights possibilities, dreams and aspirations.
-We don't limit ossibilities, involve people in communities. spirations.
-We make and maintain meaning their keep existing relationships and make sure they have We don't judge people or make assumptions.
-We involve people as equa partners in conversations a decisions about them, thei families and their communit We are willing and able to adapt.
-Our approach is responsive and proportionate.
-We make sure people know their rights.
+Adult Social Care Practice HOW? Норе Connectio n l Relationships Inclusion lexibility Rights We focus on possibilities, dreams and aspirations.
+We don't limit people's choices. sibilities, involve people in communities. irations.
+We make and don't limit maintain meaning their keep existing relationships and make sure they have We don't judge people or make assumptions.
+We involve people as equal partners in conversations and decisions about them, their families and their communities. and able to adapt.
+Our approach is We make sure people know their rights.
 We promote autonomy, choice and self-determination.
-We're kind We b ehave We're trust ting We're transparent rent We're pr t We're honest understand people as individuals. the law, best pra ce. rays open to We know people to be honest and what's right for the We listen and we an open mind. know rules, m nem. clear so keep what th naking them enga o people know peop hey can and We r age well with wple.
-Wrespond in a We are honest about what we're going to do.
-When we say we are going to do something, we do it. Λdι We know the language we use matters.
+We're kind We bo ehave We're trust ing We're transparent We' We're present We're honest We respect and understand people as individuals.
+We don't make snap judgements.
+We know the law, e best pract We are all improvem nics and e. ays open to We know people to be honest and what's right for the We listen and we an open mind. know rul hem. cle keep wh rules, making them clear so people know what they can and engage well with people.
+We respond in a We are honest about what we're going to do.
+When we say we are going to do something, we do it. β We know the language we use matters.
 We use plain, respectful and kind language.
-Vour WHAT? mation advice Active and su commun • • Flexible and integra care and support ~ Workforce e information hen I need Keeping family, friends and connections My support, my own way Staying in control The people who support me 2100 \$0S iences and betto oncaster people es Improved morale and sat for Doncaster's work More sustainable use of resources experience and better lives for Doncaster people, improved morale and satisfaction for Doncaster's workforce, and more sustainable use of resources for Adult Social Care.
+Vour WHAT? mation advice Active and supportive communities Flexible and integrat care and support ed When things need to change Workforce informatio nen I need i Keeping family, friends and connections Staying in control The people who support me 718 \$0S Better experiences and better lives for Doncaster people Improved morale and satisfaction for Doncaster's workforce More sustainable use of resources experience and better lives for Doncaster people, improved morale and satisfaction for Doncaster's workforce, and more sustainable use of resources for Adult Social Care.
 Our Making It Real Board (see below) is founded on co-production but we have also coproduced guidance for co-production in general, and specific guidance for co-production in recruitment and selection, meetings, and events.
-This will help people working in Adult Social Care to fully involve people with lived experience when making decisions.
+This helps people working in Adult Social Care to fully involve people with lived experience when making decisions.